rua-js/rua/README.md

 `Minor Version` changes when having partial breaking change or new feature(s)

-`Major release` changes when serious breaking change or redesign of Rua.js
+`Major Version` changes when serious breaking change or redesign of Rua.js

 ## Version Note
 Major release **will** have breaking change